hest-io/awsh/README.md

         hestio/awsh
     ```

-### Use AWSH with persistent identities, workspace, proxy config and AD/Kerberos credentials
+### Use AWSH with persistent identities, workspace, proxy config and Active Directory/Kerberos credentials

 - Create a path to store your AWSH identities